8 Tips to Get Your Business Going, Even if You Don't Know Where to Start

-If you want to start a business but don't know where to start, don't worry--you are not alone.
-In fact, given the new economic reality of our time, more people than ever before have found the "job" they thought was waiting for them doesn't exist.
+If you want to start a business but don't know where to start, don't worry -- you're not alone.
+In fact, given the new economic reality of our time, more people than ever have found the "job" they thought was waiting for them doesn't exist.
 Others have come to the conclusion that they would rather create work they love, constructed to fit with their own life goals.
 No matter what the motivation is to be your own boss, you can start today.

 If you are dissatisfied with your current circumstances, admit that no one can fix them except for you.
 It doesn't do any good to blame the economy, your boss, your spouse or your family.
 Change can only occur when you make a conscious decision to make it happen.